dockerizedrupal/drupalcamp-baltics-2015/README.md

 was written for.

-So the time that a company had lost from two developers that weren't able to write code for the rest of the day, was pretty huge as you would imagine.
+So the time that a company had lost from two developers that weren't able to write code for the rest of the day, was pretty huge.

-If we would had a proper process in place that would have allowed us to build and configure everything automatically the impact to the cost would have been much smaller.
+If we would had a proper process in place that would have allowed us to build and configure everything automatically the waste of time would have been much smaller.

 Learning from this real experience how things shouldn't be done, we started thinking about how to solve this problem.
 How to make our development environments more efficient.

 We learned that Jürgen had already played with Docker in his free time for some time now.